flagsoft/telegramBot-cli/README.md

 Flags:
   -c, --chatId int      ID of the chat, leave blank or set 0 if you want to listen all chats -h, --help            help for delete
-  -m, --messageId int   ID of the message tou wan't to delete -t, --token string    Token from bot fathers
+  -i, --messageId int   ID of the message you wan't to delete -t, --token string    Token from bot fathers
 ```
 Launch